Fornaxian/pixeldrain_web/res/include/md/filesystem.md

 database.
 This means that filesystem operations will get slower the more nested directories you have.
 Keep that in mind when organizing your files.

+## Importing files

+It's possible to import files from your account's file list to your filesystem.
+To do so, navigate to a directory in your filesystem, click the `Import files` button on the toolbar.
+It's on the right side, between the `Create directory` and `Edit files` buttons.
+You will be prompted to select the files you would like to import.
+After selecting the files click `Add` and they will be added to your filesystem.

 ## Client integrations

 There are two ways to access your filesystem from outside the web interface.